energietransitie/needforheat-generic-firmware/README.md

-# Generic firmware for ESP-based Twomes measurement devices
+# Generic firmware for Twomes measurement devices based on ESP
 This repository contains the generic firmware, with features common to various Twomes measurement devices, based on an ESP32 or ESP8266 SoC.

 ## Table of contents